sdenier/Articles/testing_logging/testing_logging.md

 13:50:35.351Z  WARN mw: GET /productions/10 -> Status 404 (context=restApp)
 ```

-With respect to this idea of partitioning your log output so that they are easier to filter, I also like the approach of [node debug](https://github.com/visionmedia/debug) (although, as its name implies, I would keep it for debugging purpose).
+In any case, partitioning your log output to ease filtering is a good idea.
+I like the approach of [node debug](https://github.com/visionmedia/debug) (although, as its name implies, I would keep it for debugging purpose).

 ```
   const debug = require('debug')('restApp')